kamilburda/gimp-export-layers/docs/sections/Installation.md

 * GIMP 2.8: `/home/[your username]/.gimp-2.8/plug-ins`
 * GIMP 2.10: `/home/[your username]/.config/GIMP/2.10/plug-ins`

-If you can't locate the folder, open GIMP, go to "Edit → Preferences → Folders → Plug-Ins" and use one of the listed folders.
+If you can't locate the folder, open GIMP, go to `Edit → Preferences → Folders → Plug-Ins` and use one of the listed folders.

-To check if the correct version of Python is installed, start GIMP and go to "Filters → Python-Fu → Console".
+To check if the correct version of Python is installed, start GIMP and go to `Filters → Python-Fu → Console`.
-The console must display "Python 2.7" or later from the 2.7.x series.
+The console must display `Python 2.7` or later from the 2.7.x series.
 If not, install Python 2.7, open `/usr/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:

     python=[path to Python 2.7 executable]